orionlee/aBrightnessQS/README.md

         - One possible enhancement is to use `META_DATA_ACTIVE_TILE`
 - [x] Debug build use a different name.
 See https://stackoverflow.com/a/41301021
 - [x] Get a release build (requires a certificate)
-- drawing percentage over the tile icon?
+- [ ] Refactor some codes with closures, which requires using Java 8 (jack toolchain)
-- Refactor some codes with closures, which requires using Java 8 (jack toolchain)
+- (probably not desirable) drawing percentage over the tile icon?
 - (Not possible) NoUse SVG for launch icon